discordx-ts/discordx/docs/docs/decorators/commands/slash-group.md

 ## Example

-In the following example, slash permission commands are grouped together also subgrouped by role and user.
+In the following example, slash permission commands are grouped under permissions and subgrouped by role and user.

 ![](../../../static/img/permissions.png)